MinhPhanBabsonMSBA/Stock-analysis-/README.md

   - Correlation matrices and visualizations of significant relationships.

 ### Part 2: Predicting Stock Prices and Comparing Methods
-- **Objective**: Build machine learning models (LSTM) to predict stock prices for asset management companies and compare the results with DCF valuations.
+- **Objective**: Build machine learning models (LSTM) to predict stock prices and compare the results with DCF valuations.
 - **Key Tasks**:
   - Use DCF to calculate the intrinsic value of stocks.
   - Train and evaluate LSTM models using historical stock price data.